oz123/awesome-c/README.md

 * [mbed TLS][291] - Another crypto implementation.
 [Apache-2.0][32].
 * [MIRACL][480] - Multiprecision Integer and Rational Arithmetic Cryptographic
   Library; an SDK for elliptic curve cryptography.
 [AGPL-1.0+][381].
+* [retter][507] - A collection of hash functions, ciphers, tools, libraries and materials related to cryptography and security.
+Public domain.
 * [s2n][359] - A C99 implementation of the TLS/SSL protocols, designed to be
   simple, fast and with security as a priority.
 [Apache-2.0][32].